cepdnaclk/e16-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 #### 3.  **Virtual Patient Collection**

-Coding framework with four main categories:
-- patient data
-- patient representation
-- diagnoses
-- setting

-Analyzed 66 VP and compared the results with data from the existing healthcare system

-match curricular objectives of common symptoms, train clinical reasoning skills, and complement the face-to-face courses.
+A Virtual Patient Collection can also be identified as another approach that uses a collection of 66 VP s instead of a single one.
+So the system tries to give experience to a variety of patients considering factors including age, gender, occupation, etc. Here the coding framework has been divided into four main categories as patient data, patient representation, diagnoses, and setting.
+After analyzing the VPs the results were compared with data from the existing healthcare system.
+This was support to match curricular objectives of common symptoms, train clinical reasoning skills, and to complement the face-to-face courses.

 #### 4.  **COMET**

-- Collaborative intelligent tutoring system
-- Multi-modal interface that integrates text and graphics
-- Generate tutorial hints to guide group problem
-- Shared workspace (sketches and medical images)
-- Students from diverse locations can participate
+COMET is a combination of Intelligent Tutoring System (ITS) and computer-supported collaborative learning (CSCL).
+It is specifically developed for medical PBL where the system is designed for students to participate in skill training sessions remotely.
+COMET tries to make the students’ experience similar to human-tutored medical PBL sessions.
+When looking into the software architecture of the system, it is implemented as a Java client/server application.
+So that the students can access it via the internet or from a local area network.
+In addition, they can work as a group or any number of students can join the same session.
+To support students in collaborative learning and to build an effective communication channel between students, the system also contains different components.

  Four primary components